 First there is the problem of flare.
 If the darkest patch in the target produces lighter-than-normal RGB values due to optical flare from adjacent patches (very common in 35mm scanners), the resulting profile will add density to live images in which flare may be less active or nonexistent.
-An 'extended range' profile may solve density problems caused by flare but see 'Scanner flare' on the Instructions page for other suggestions.
+An 'extended range' profile may solve density problems caused by flare but see 'Scanner flare' under Scanner Profiling for other suggestions.

-Secondly, 35mm transparencies submitted for reproduction are usually selected under nonstandard viewing conditions that make them appear lighter than they really are.
-So a scanner profile that works well for 4x5 or 8x10 inch transparencies will usually SEEM too dark when used on 35mm transparencies.
-In this case the simple solution is to make a modified profile just for 35mm scans with a built-in lightening edit.
-See 'Lightening dark 35mm profiles' on the Instructions page for more details.
+Secondly, 35mm transparencies submitted for reproduction are usually selected under non-standard viewing conditions that make them appear lighter than they really are, so a scanner profile that works well for 4x5 or 8x10 inch transparencies will usually seem too dark when used on 35mm transparencies.
+The simple solution is to make a modified profile just for 35mm scans with a built-in lightening edit.
+See 'Lightening dark 35mm profiles' under Scanner Profiling for more details.